Evolving Definition – Marketing Operations

 - Process and change management

 Future of Marketing Operations

 Another feather in the cap – If it hasn’t already occurred, it will likely become a core part of being a CMO.
-Not only is the strategy on the forefront, however now the capacity and responsiveness now comes into play in the digital age of marketing.
+Not only is the strategy at the forefront, however now the capacity and responsiveness now come into play in the digital age of marketing.

 Fast Mover Advantage – Responsiveness has become everything in a noisy digital market space.
 Already, public companies are sharing improvements in lead flow and management through the use of technology and process.
 Another star for marketing ops.

-For Everyone – Marketing Operations seems to reside with large budgets and enterprise firms, however we will see a shift toward small improvements making impactful changes for SMBs and high-growth starups.
+For Everyone – Marketing Operations seems to reside with large budgets and enterprise firms, however, we will see a shift toward small improvements making impactful changes for SMBs and high-growth startups.

 - SiriusDecisions – With the space rapidly evolving, the folks at Sirius really have done a great job of staying just ahead of the curve.
-In following SiriusDecisions, it has both what they say and how they say it when it comes to how sales, marketing and customer retention has come together.
+Following SiriusDecisions, it has both what they say and how they say it when it comes to how sales, marketing, and customer retention have come together.

 - Wikipedia – Another resource that is interesting how the crowdsourced contributions both have added to the discussion and clouded it.
 Regardless, interesting reading.

 That’s it for now.
 Have anything else we should add, please let us know!